threadi/easy-language/readme.txt

 = 2.0.0 =
 * Plugin completely revised
 * Added simplification for posts and pages in Einfache or Leichte Sprache, manually or automatic
-* Added support for API-based simplifications via SUMM AI and Capito
+* Added support for API-based simplifications via SUMM AI and capito
 * Added support for different source and target languages
 * Added support for different PageBuilder (Block Editor, Classic Editor)
 * Added multiple hooks